hapostgres/pg_auto_failover/docs/ref/configuration.rst

 When pg_auto_failover (re-)builds a standby node using the ``pg_basebackup``
 command, this parameter is given to ``pg_basebackup`` to throttle the network bandwidth used.
 Defaults to 100Mbps.

+**replication.backup_directory**

+When pg_auto_failover (re-)builds a standby node using the ``pg_basebackup``
+command, this parameter is the target directory where to copy the bits from the primary server.
+When the copy has been successful, then the directory is renamed to **postgresql.pgdata**.

+The default value is computed from ``${PGDATA}/../backup/${nodename}`` and can be set to any value of your preference.
+Remember that the directory renaming is an atomic operation only when both the source and the target of the copy are in the same filesystem, at least in Unix systems.

 **timeout**